helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 Eligibility for MOBILE Rewards related to HIP-74 will require no actions aside from potential Radio location adjustments.

+Barebones Modeled Coverage Map has already been launched to give a first glance at how each Radio performs based on the Modeled Coverage data: https://coverage-explorer.helium.com/.
+The first version shows how many hexes the Radio covers, at which signal levels, and what are other competing Radios in that hex.
+With the passing of this HIP, more features will be added to evolve this map into a full-scale Mobile Network Explorer.

 # Proof-of-Coverage Roadmap

 HIP-74 is one of the critical milestones in the MOBILE PoC Roadmap.
 It lays the foundation for adding other external data sources to evaluate the usefulness of coverage HIPs that propose to use zoning, population density, and allow location-based optimization is coming as the next steps.
 You can check out the MOBILE PoC Roadmap [here](https://blog.helium.com/mobile-proof-of-coverage-the-road-ahead-73a25601a13d/)

 # Unresolved Questions

 Finding reliable sources of information about indoor obstruction data is challenging.
-Until we incorporate data like population density and zoning to better understand the unique specifics of Indoor Radios locations, we will continue rewarding them for meeting Genesis PoC requirements.
+Until we incorporate data like population density and zoning to better understand the unique specifics of Indoor Radios locations, we will approximate res 12 hexes covered by Indoor Radios using a hardcoded algorithm and assign higher value to indoor hexes as described above.
 Still, we will have a limit of five rewardable Indoor Radios per hex.
-In addition, Indoor Radios will need to continue meeting Heartbeat and Speed Test requirements but will receive increased rewards to keep the Genesis Phase ratio of Indoor vs. Outdoor rewards.
+In addition, Indoor Radios will need to continue meeting Heartbeat and Speed Test requirements but will receive increased rewards.

 # Success Metrics